 Helping take the show in this noble new direction is a team of young, idealistic subordinates, including Mackenzie’s protégé, the highly competent and charming Jim Harper (John Gallagher, Jr.), and Maggie Jordan (Alison Pill), a well-meaning but neurotic associate producer.
 Maggie and Jim’s instant chemistry is complicated by Maggie’s on-the-fence relationship with jerk producer Don Keefer (Thomas Sadoski).
 Rounding out the team are enthusiastic wunderkind Neal Sampat (Dev Patel) and beautiful, brilliant, and socially inept economist Sloane Sabbith (Olivia Munn).

-I find The Newsroom slick, well produced, witty, provocative, and highly entertaining.
-I also find it problematic, clumsy, tiresome, and occasionally infuriating.
+The Newsroom is slick, well produced, witty, provocative, and highly entertaining.
+It’s also problematic, clumsy, tiresome, and occasionally infuriating.
 I can’t remember the last time a series gave me such a mixed reaction.

 It does keep me watching, though.
 As usual, Sorkin’s fast-paced dialogue crackles with life and humor, buzzing along like a 1940s screwball comedy.
 The cast deftly handles his trademark conversational rhythms, with Daniels really standing out in the lead role.
 I also applaud the series for talking about things that matter.
 The Newsroom takes on the commodification of the news and the perversion of the truth in media and politics, and these are definitely subjects in serious need of discussion.
 The show is not afraid to peer into the dark, ugly corners of the American media machine.
 It has a well developed setting full of interesting, entertainingly interacting characters, and I like the mission of the show.